 Independent Living facilities often offer market rate apartment rentals which can range from $2,000 to $4,000 per month, but Federal housing assistance for some apartments can reduce the cost significantly.
 There is also a trend toward continuing care, offering residents the ability to "age in place" with the knowledge that a move will never be required for health reasons, with a continuum of care that includes independent and assisted living, as well as skilled nursing and memory care.

-For assisted living, costs can vary widely, from as low as $800 to over $5,000 per month, depending on location and the level of care.
+For assisted living, costs can vary widely depending on location and the level of care.
 Along with rent, lease, or purchase costs, there may be add-ons necessary:

 - assistance with medications